phreppo/wstat/README.md

 ./init
 ```

-Build the project using:
+Build the project:
 ```bash
 ./build
 ```

-Test the project using:
+Test the project:
 ```bash
 ./spec
 ```

-## Build a new Concrete Domain
+## Building a new Concrete Domain

-1. build the domain, add the module in the ```src/Domains``` directory
+1. Build the domain, add the module in the ```src/Domains``` directory
-2. add the new domain's name in the DomainsList module
+2. Add the new domain's name in the DomainsList module
-3. add the corrispettive initial-state builder in the InitialStateBuilder module
+3. Add the corrispettive initial-state builder in the InitialStateBuilder module
-4. add in the main the analysis runner concretized with the relative initial-state builder
+4. Add in the main the procedure to run the analysis instantiated with the relative initial-state builder